Chin-Lung Hu: Los Angeles Dodgers

-Hu was signed by the Dodgers on January 31, 2003, and began his professional career with the rookie league Ogden Raptors in 2003.
+Hu was signed by the Los Angeles Dodgers on January 31, 2003, and began his professional career with the rookie league Ogden Raptors in 2003.
 He split 2004 between the Columbus Catfish in A ball and the Vero Beach Dodgers in High-A ball.
 In 2005, he played the whole season at Vero Beach and hit .313 with 23 stolen bases.

 In 2006, he played for the Double-A Jacksonville Suns.
 Hu played in the All-Star Futures Game during the All-Star break in both 2006 and 2007.
 He won the MVP award for his performance in the 2007 game.

 He was promoted to Triple-A Las Vegas on July 12, 2007, and made his major league debut on September 1, 2007, against the San Diego Padres.
 In his second MLB at bat, Hu hit a solo home run against the San Diego Padres reliever Brett Tomko on September 11, 2007, against the Padres, becoming the first position player born in Taiwan to hit a home run in MLB.
 (Hu's teammate, pitcher Hong-Chih Kuo, had become the first Taiwanese-born player to hit a home run in MLB earlier in 2007).
 On September 25, Hu hit a two-run homer against the Colorado Rockies' starting pitcher Ubaldo Jiménez and became the first Taiwanese-born player to hit two home runs.
-Hu spent most of 2009 in AAA with the Albuquerque Isotopes and appeared in only five games with the Dodgers after a September callup.
+In 2008, Hu appeared in 65 games for the Dodgers, batting .181 in 116 plate appearances, with no home runs and nine runs batted in.
+The Dodgers advanced to the National League Championship Series but Hu was not included on any postseason roster.

+Hu spent most of 2009 in Triple-A with the Albuquerque Isotopes and appeared in only five games with the Dodgers after a September call-up.
 In 2010, he again spent most of the year with the Isotopes.
 He appeared in 14 games with the Dodgers in 2010 and got 3 hits in 23 at-bats.

 New York Mets

-On December 27, 2010, he was traded to the New York Mets in exchange for pitcher Michael Antonini.
-On May 17, he was outrighted to the minor leagues.
+On December 27, 2010, Hu was traded to the New York Mets in exchange for pitcher Michael Antonini.
+He collected just one hit in 20 at bats with the major league club.
+On May 17, 2011, Hu was removed from the 40-man roster and sent outright to the Triple-A Buffalo Bisons.

-Cleveland Indians
+Southern Maryland Blue Crabs

 After playing for the Adelaide Bite of the Australian Baseball League and starting shortstop for the World All-Stars at the 2011 Australian Baseball League All-Star Game, Hu signed a minor league contract with the Cleveland Indians in January, 2012.
-He was released on March 28, 2012 and signed to a minor league deal with the Philadelphia Phillies, however his contract was voided the next day after he failed a physical.
+He was released on March 28, 2012, and signed to a minor league deal with the Philadelphia Phillies, however his contract was voided the next day after he failed a physical.
 He then signed with the Southern Maryland Blue Crabs for the 2012 season.
+In 50 games for the Blue Crabs, Hu slashed .296/.351/.402 with two home runs and 19 RBI.